 Qwirkle – This was the first game that we played that gave me a glimpse of life after Chutes and Ladders and it will always hold a special place in my heart.
 It says it’s for ages 6 and up and I think that’s about accurate, but we’ve played with just a group of adults and had a great time.

-Labyrinth – We actually have the Ocean version of this game, but this is the original version.
+We actually have the Ocean version of this game, but there are several options, including Harry Potter and Frozen branded games.
 You have to shift the tiles around the board to make paths to the objects you’re trying to collect.
 Since you recreate the board every single time you play, this game keeps everyone on their toes.